The Riot when Bishop Henry Despenser came to Lynn

 Henry was met by the civic dignitaries.
 These were headed by the mayor (John Brunham), who in turn was preceded by someone carrying the town’s mace.
 This was a political statement as the mace was seen as representing the authority of the town and the mayor was reminding the bishop of the town’s claimed independence and of the mayor’s final authority over the town and all who lived in it.
 Publicly witnessed rituals were an essential part of the fabric of medieval society; and their power and efficacy were implicitly accepted.

 When Bishops of Norwich had previously visited Lynn, someone carrying a staff had walked before the bishop’s party.
 However, Henry was having none of it.
 He wanted to have the mace carried in front of him.
 He wanted to assert what he saw as his historic rights.
+To the medieval mind, such rituals as the carrying of the mace not only reflected or reinforced political realities, but they created them too.
+To give way to the Bishop would set an alarming precedent.

 So Why The Fight?